aautushka/rave/README.md

 };
 ```
 ## m10
 Benchmarking a nice minimalistic FSM library: https://github.com/tkem/fsmlite.
-It must be close to MSM in its implementation:
+It must be close to Boost MSM in its implementation, at least the interface looks similar, yet it's faster than Boost MSM:
 ```c++
 class machine : public fsmlite::fsm<machine>
 {